Close Search

 Access

-Throughout much of Western Colorado, there are ample amounts of public land to hunt.
-The Eastern Plains portion of the state has very little public land.
-A GPS with a landownership layer is highly recommended if you are planning to hunt anywhere in Colorado.
+Throughout much of Western Colorado, there is ample public land to hunt.
+The Eastern Plains have very little public land by comparison. onX mapping is highly recommended if you are planning to hunt anywhere in Colorado.

 CPW has a big game pilot program.
-This allows public access to some WIA properties for deer, elk, and antelope hunting.
-Specific information will be available in the WIA brochure that will be out in August.
+This allows public access to some Walk-In Access (WIA) properties for deer, elk, and antelope hunting.
+Specific information will be available in the WIA brochure coming out in August.

 Colorado Wolf Update